 And, finally, being a coffee-drinker myself, one I definitely agree with wholeheartedly is to have your coffee ready.
 Marc, Lisa and Donna say they need to have coffee ready to survive the morning rush.
 So have the coffee ready to make/filter/pour when you need that caffeine!

-Over to you now!
+Have your say!
 What’s your best tip for being organised for the morning routine for school?
 Share it with us in the comments below.